neurologic/Comparative-Animal-Behavior/_build/html/_sources/syllabus.md

       - Runs internet queries to help progress group discussion if it gets stuck

 **Class Preparation**
 In preparation for class, complete any "Assignments" listed in the [Schedule](../schedule) page.
-Sometimes this will include producing work that you bring to the corresponding classroom session, other times it will just include readings.
-Readings are meant to reinforce the concepts that are introduced (either before or after) through classroom activities and discussion.
+Sometimes this will include producing work that you bring to the corresponding classroom session, other times it will just include readings or listenings.
+Readings and listenings are meant to reinforce the concepts that are introduced (either before or after) through classroom activities and discussion.

 ## Grading
 All graded work will be handed in via Gradescope.